jumaluwati/Compliance_Checker/README.md

-# 🔍 ISE Compliance Checker
+# 🔍 Catalyst Center - ISE Compliance Checker

 This application is a Streamlit-based tool that automates the validation of network device configurations.
 It fetches inventory and configuration data from Cisco Catalyst Center (DNAC) and Cisco ISE, stores them in a MySQL database, and checks them against predefined compliance rules.